NBA Rumors: DeMar DeRozan-Karl-Anthony Towns Tandem Could Make Timberwolves ‘Deadly Team To Face’ Next Season

 “DeRozan is an All-Star player who can average over 20 points per game thanks to his great mid-range and slashing game.
 DeRozan will likely prosper next to Towns, who is a younger and much better player than LaMarcus Aldridge.
 Towns can score both on the inside and the outside, and adding an offensive beast in DeRozan will make them both tough to handle.
 Both guys can attract double-teams, and a potential duo of Towns and DeRozan will make the Wolves a deadly team to face.”

 The potential deal would also be beneficial for DeMar DeRozan.
-Unlike in San Antonio where he has a traditional big man like LaMarcus Aldridge as his running mate, play alongside Karl-Anthony Towns in Minnesota could improve DeRozan’s on-court efficiency, especially on the offensive end of the floor.
+Unlike in San Antonio where he has a traditional big man like LaMarcus Aldridge as his running mate, playing alongside Karl-Anthony Towns in Minnesota could improve DeRozan’s on-court efficiency, especially on the offensive end of the floor.
 Sharing the court with a floor-spacing big man like Towns would make it easier for DeRozan to penetrate the basket or kick the ball out when he’s trapped by the opposing team’s defense.

 As of now, the Spurs haven’t shown any indication if they have any plan of making DeMar DeRozan available on the trade market before the 2020 February NBA trade deadline.
-However, if the Spurs decide to move DeRozan, the Timberwolves will likely be needing to sacrifice former No. 1 overall pick Andrew Wiggins and future draft picks in the deal.
+However, if the Spurs decide to move DeRozan, the Timberwolves will likely need to sacrifice former No. 1 overall pick Andrew Wiggins and future draft picks in the deal.

 Delivered To Your INBOX